At the Zoo: Chimpanzee

 Unfortunately, “Herman’s” orphan story is not uncommon even today.
 Many infant chimpanzees in Africa become orphans due to the hunting of chimpanzees.
 Consequently, chimpanzees face the real possibility of extinction within the next 10 to 20 years if their populations continue to decline at the current rate.
 However, by supporting chimpanzee conservation, we can help reverse this decline.

 Organizations around the world are working towards great ape conservation.
-Activities that these organizations participate in include protecting habitat, preventing and reducing poaching for the bushmeat trade, assisting African communities in developing sustainability, and support sanctuaries with orphaned apes.
+Activities that these organizations participate in include protecting habitat, preventing and reducing poaching for the bushmeat trade, assisting African communities in developing sustainability, and supporting sanctuaries with orphaned apes.
 Additionally many organizations in the United States have been working to remove chimpanzees from medical research and retire chimpanzees into sanctuaries.

 The Zoo is a collaborating member of the AZA Ape TAG Conservation Initiative.
 This initiative brings AZA Zoos together to conserve wild apes and their habitat.
 All remaining ape species are endangered due to habitat loss, disease, political unrest, poaching, bushmeat, and the pet trade.
 By working together, this collaboration of zoos is able to provide greater funding and multi-year support to field projects working on the frontline of ape conservation.
 These projects are working on crucial activities such as anti-poaching patrols, enforcement of wildlife laws, management of protected areas, community outreach, and education.
 The Zoo has a long history of supporting ape conservation and will continue to do our part to ensure their long-term survival.